-Expected Return on Investments Assumption
+Expected Rate of Return on Investments Assumption

-The Expected Return on Investments for this valuation is 7.00%.
+The Expected Rate of Return on Investments for this valuation is 7.00%.
 Lauterbach & Amen, LLP does not provide investment advice.
-We look at a variety of factors when reviewing the Expected Return on Investments assumption selected by the Board.
+We look at a variety of factors when reviewing the Expected Rate of Return on Investments assumption selected by the Board.
 These factors include: historical Rates of Return on Investments, capital market projections performed by the Fund's investment advisors, the Fund's investment policy, capital market forward-looking benchmark expected returns by independent investment companies, rates used by comparable pension systems, and other factors identified in the Actuarial Standards of Practice.

-Generally speaking, the ideal assumption for Expected Return on Investments is one that has a 50% chance of being met over the long-term.
+Generally speaking, the ideal assumption for Expected Rate of Return on Investments is one that has a 50% chance of being met over the long-term.
 If actual returns going forward come in less than expected, the pension system risks deferring contributions to the future that should be made today, and creating additional contribution volatility.
-Reducing the Expected Return on Investments by 25 basis points produces a Recommended Contribution that is 6.35% higher than currently shown.
+Reducing the Expected Rate of Return on Investments by 25 basis points produces a Recommended Contribution that is 6.25% higher than currently shown.

-We recommend the Pension Board and the Employer review the Expected Return on Investments, and consider whether or not the assumption is a reasonable representation of future expected asset returns, and review their options prior to the completion of the next actuarial report.
+We recommend the Board review the Expected Rate of Return on Investments, and consider whether or not the assumption is a reasonable representation of future expected asset returns, and review their options prior to the completion of the next Actuarial Valuation.

 "Investment Risk" is the potential that actual Return on Investments will be different from what is expected.
-The selected Expected Return on Investments assumption is chosen to be a long-term assumption, producing a return that, on average, would produce a stable rate of return over a long-term horizon.
+The selected Expected Rate of Return on Investments assumption is chosen to be a long-term assumption, producing a return that, on average, would produce a stable rate of return over a long-term horizon.
 Actual asset returns in the short-term may deviate from this long-term assumption due to current market conditions.
-Furthermore, establishing the Expected Return on Investments assumption may be dependent on the Illinois State Statutes pertaining to the limitations on types of investments Plan Sponsors may use.
-If the actual annual rates of return are less than the Expected Return on Investments, actuarial losses will be produced, thus increasing the Plan's Unfunded Liability and, subsequently, future Recommended Contributions.
+Furthermore, establishing the Expected Rate of Return on Investments assumption may be dependent on the Illinois State Statutes pertaining to the limitations on types of investments Plan Sponsors may use.
+If the actual annual rates of return are less than the Expected Rate of Return on Investments, actuarial losses will be produced, thus increasing the Plan's Unfunded Liability and, subsequently, future Recommended Contributions.

-"Asset/Liability Mismatch" risk is a similar concept as Investment Risk, as it relates to setting the Expected Return on Investments assumption compared to the actual Return on Investments achieved.
-The Interest Rate used to discount future Plan liabilities is set equal to the Expected Return on Investments.
+"Asset/Liability Mismatch" risk is a similar concept as Investment Risk, as it relates to setting the Expected Rate of Return on Investments assumption compared to the actual Return on Investments achieved.
+The Interest Rate used to discount future Plan liabilities is set equal to the Expected Rate of Return on Investments.
 It is expected that the selected Interest Rate be a rate that is reasonably expected to be achieved over the long-term.
-To the extent the selected Interest Rate to value Plan liabilities is unreasonable, or significantly different than the actual Return on Investments earned over an extended period of time, additional Interest Rate risk is created.
+To the extent that the selected Interest Rate to value Plan liabilities is unreasonable, or significantly different than the actual Return on Investments earned over an extended period of time, additional Interest Rate risk is created.
 For example, determining Plan liabilities at an Interest Rate higher than what is expected to be achieved through investment returns results in Unfunded Liability that is not a true representation of the Plan's condition and Percent Funded.
-As a result, the Actuarial Accrued Liability determined is an amount smaller than the liability that would be produced with an Interest Rate more indicative of future Expected Return on Investments.
+As a result, the Actuarial Accrued Liability determined is an amount smaller than the liability that would be produced with an Interest Rate more indicative of future Expected Rate of Return on Investments.
 Therefore, the Recommended Contributions under the established Funding Policy may not be sufficient to appropriately meet the true pension obligations.